RealTschoegl/StockBot/README.md

 Immediate tasks to complete:

-- [ ] Create data request

 - [ ] Add response code check to data request

 - [ ] Add database check to data request

 - [ ] Add database recency check to data request

-- [ ] Add discount rate as redis constant
+- [ ] Add case test to determine whether it has the necessary data

 Longer-term tasks to complete: